photoprism/photoprism-docs/docs/developer-guide/machine-learning/vision.md

             ports:
               - "5000:5000"
             environment:
-              # Enable this and set the host if you want this service to use Ollama.
+              # Set OLLAMA_ENABLED=true and configure the host if you want this service to use Ollama
               - OLLAMA_ENABLED=false
               - OLLAMA_HOST=http://<ollama-ip>:11434
             volumes: